-This stunning London kitchen designed by Humphrey Munson features a bespoke canopy that's been built especially to conceal the extractor – and accentuate the beautiful six-oven black Aga.
+This stunning London kitchen designed by Humphrey Munson features a bespoke canopy that's been built specially to conceal the extractor – and accentuate the beautiful six-oven black Aga.
 The overall effect is dramatic and a touch Scandinavian – we love it.

 The Peckham Rye kitchen by deVol makes a truly stunning case for going bold with colour.
-We love the way the same colour and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.
+We love the way the same color and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.
 The addition of marble completes the luxurious, eclectic look.

 Two is better than one, trust us.
 Yes, it is true that a double-bowl sink can make washing up easier, and that one of the bowls can be connected to your rubbish disposal (handy if you peel a lot of veg on a regular basis).
 But for our money, the most convenient aspect of having a double-bowl, double-tap sink is the opportunity for two people to cook at the same time without getting in each other's way, or for one sink to be used for cooking, one for washing up.
 Perfect for busy households – or for teaching the kids how to cook, too.

 This New York kitchen is by Plain English Kitchens.
 Clearly designed with consummate cooks in mind, not only does it have a double sink, but it also mixes work surfaces to cover every need and preference.